 In today’s new age of technology and testing machinery, manufactures are able to put their product to the test.
 With custom weathered labs, manufactures put their systems under extreme conditions to see what parts will fail under certain circumstances.

-So, if most brands are essentially built the same, have similar parts, extreme testing requirements, and the same efficiency, WHATS the difference?
+So, if most brands are essentially built the same, have similar parts, go through extreme testing requirements, and have the same efficiency, WHATS the difference?

 HVAC Contractors Make the Difference

 The HVAC contractor you hire to install your system is what really matters!

 Here are two scenarios of a customer selecting a good HVAC brand, but selecting different HVAC contractors.
 Of these two customers (A and B), which system do you think will perform the best and last the longest?